Lovegiver/ReactivePipeline/src/README.md.md

  1. First it looks for all ending (final, terminal) Tasks
  2. Then, it groups into a same WorkGroup all the Task involved into the realization of the same final Task

+### The Task

+The Task is the Operation's wrapper.
+The Operation defin

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)